RameenAbdal/StyleFlow/README.md

 ```

 ## Broader Impact
-Deep learning based facial imagery like DeepFakes and GAN generated images can be gravely misused.
+*Important* Deep learning based facial imagery like DeepFakes and GAN generated images can be gravely misused.
 This can spread misinformation and lead to other offences.
 The intent of our work is not to promote such practices but instead be used in the areas such as identification (novel views of a subject, occlusion inpainting etc. ), security (facial composites etc.), image compression (high quality video conferencing at lower bitrates etc.) and development of algorithms for detecting DeepFakes.

 ## Acknowledgments
 This implementation builds upon the awesome work done by Karras et al. ([StyleGAN2](https://github.com/NVlabs/stylegan2)), Chen et al. ([torchdiffeq](https://github.com/rtqichen/torchdiffeq)) and Yang et al. ([PointFlow](https://arxiv.org/abs/1906.12320)).
 This work was supported by Adobe Research and KAUST Office of Sponsored Research (OSR).